mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/limitations/index.md

 Curently all nodes *(excluding a backup hidden-secondary node)* have 1 vote in [Replica Set Elections](https://docs.mongodb.com/manual/core/replica-set-elections/#replica-set-elections).

-To provide an odd number of votes, only a node count of 1, 3 *(default)*, 5 or 7 is supported/recommended.
+To provide an odd number of votes, only a node count of 1, 3 *(default)*, 5 or 7 is supported by the service.
 No more than 7 nodes are supported due [to the 7-member voting limit in MongoDB](https://docs.mongodb.com/manual/reference/limits/#Number-of-Voting-Members-of-a-Replica-Set).

 ### Percona Server for MongoDB Version

-This percona-mongo package was designed for use with the [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) 3.4 major-release only, starting from version 3.4.10.
+This percona-mongo package was designed for use with the [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) 3.4 major-release only, starting from version 3.4.13.
 The use of other versions are unsupported and untested!

 ### Configuration